Gameplushy/Inscrip-Producer/README.md

 Go to the solution's folder.
 Use the command `dotnet restore`.

 ### Using the exe
-You still need to download the source code to create the database beforehand.
-(Check "Using Visual Studio" or "Using cmd") Download the zip file found [here](https://github.com/Gameplushy/Inscrip-Producer/releases/tag/in-memory-release)
+Download the zip file found [here](https://github.com/Gameplushy/Inscrip-Producer/releases/tag/in-memory-release)

 ## How to use